-After the program is running automatically, you can find the output file in the destination bucket:
+After the program is running automatically, you can find the output file in the target bucket:

 [hadoop@172 spark]$ hadoop fs -ls cosn:// $bucketname/$output Found 2 items -rw-rw-rw- 1 hadoop Hadoop 0 2018-06-29 15:35 cosn:// $bucketname/$output /_SUCCESS -rw-rw-rw- 1 hadoop Hadoop 2102 2018-06-29 15:34 cosn:// $bucketname/$output /part-00000

-You can also look up the the result by running the following command:
+You can also look up the result by running the following command: